sheetaluk/nearest_foodcarts/README.md

 My husband had used my laptop sometime back for a pet project and after my first commit I realised that the ssh keys were still tied to his account. amr46 is not a contributor.
-I did not write the Haverine distance function.
+I did not write the Haversine distance function.